This Is My Street

-This Is My Street is a 1963 British black and white kitchen sink drama film directed by Sidney Hayers and starring Ian Hendry, June Ritchie, Avice Landone, John Hurt and Meredith Edwards.
-The screenplay is by Bill MacIlwraith from a novel by Nan Maynard.
-It concerns a bored housewife living in a run-down inner city London house who begins an affair with her mother's lodger, who lives next door.
+This Is My Street is a 1964 British black and white kitchen sink drama film directed by Sidney Hayers and starring June Ritchie, Ian Hendry, Avice Landone, Annette Andre, Mike Pratt, Philippa Gail and John Hurt.
+The screenplay was by Bill MacIlwraith, based on the 1962 novel of the same name by Nan Maynard.

+The film concerns a bored housewife living in a run-down inner city London house who begins an affair with her mother's lodger.
+The film is a rare non-comedy from Peter Rogers.
+It reunited the two leads, Ritchie and Hendry, from their previous dramedy film Live Now – Pay Later (1962).